 Renewable Diesel Implementation: SJJPA is committed to helping meet California's Greenhouse Gas (GHG) emission reduction goals.
 Utilizing renewable diesel in locomotives and in the Thruway Bus fleet will help to advance this objective.
-Testing of renewable diesel in Northern California Fleet locomotives has been completed and the results are being processed and documented.
-If results are positive, all locomotives are expected to utilize renewable diesel as early as the fall of 2022.
+Testing of renewable diesel in Northern California Fleet locomotives has been completed and the results have been processed and documented.
+All locomotives are utilizing renewable diesel of 2023.
 SJJPA is also planning to require the use of renewable diesel for all future Amtrak Thruway Bus contracts to further reduce the San Joaquins system's carbon footprint.

 Relocate Madera Station: SJJPA is working with Madera County, Madera County Transportation Commission, and CalSTA to relocate the Madera Amtrak Station to a more accessible location.
-Additionally, the station would be co-located with a California High-Speed Rail station to allow for direct transfers between the two systems.
+Additionally, the station will be further improved to become the Madera HSR Station by 2030 - 2033.
 SJJPA approved the Madera Station Relocation Project environment review document at the January 22, 2021, Board Meeting and final design is underway.
-CHSRA has requested that SJJPA take the lead in 2022 in getting CEQA/NEPA for the full-build HSR Madera Station.
-SJJPA is requesting funding in FY 2022/23 to carry out this additional environmental work.
+SJJPA is taking the lead in 2023 in getting CEQA/NEPA for the full-build HSR Madera Station.
+SJJPA received funding in FY 2022/23 to carry out this additional environmental work.

-Reduce Running Times between Northern California and Bakersfield: SJJPA has explored ways to reduce travel times for trains running between Northern California and Bakersfield to under six hours.
-This would result in significant operational cost savings, as a crew change can be eliminated for each train.
-As part of this program, SJJPA is considering a variety of strategies, including implementing measures to reduce dwell times and schedule recovery time, utilizing increased acceleration/deceleration of new Charger Locomotives, terminating some trains in Emeryville, implementing limited stop service, and increasing operating speeds (up to 90 mph).
+Reduce Running Times between Northern California and Bakersfield: SJJPA will continue to explore ways to reduce travel times for trains running between Northern California and Bakersfield.
+As part of this program, SJJPA is considering a variety of strategies, including implementing measures to reduce schedule recovery time, and increasing operating speeds (up to 90 mph).

 Merced to San Jose Thruway Bus Route Pilot Program: SJJPA is requesting funding from the state for a pilot program to operate a new Thruway bus service between Merced and San Jose (with stops at Los Banos and Gilroy).
-The Merced to San Jose Thruway Bus Pilot Program will begin service in conjunction with the reintroduction of the 7th daily round-trip anticipated in the first half of FY22/23.
+The Merced to San Jose Thruway Bus Pilot Program will begin service in conjunction with the reintroduction of the 7th daily round-trip anticipated in fall 2023.
 The service will start initially with two daily round-trips.